 There are many beautiful waterfalls and natural areas in northeastern Pennsylvania, but if you are looking to get outdoors near Wilkes-Barre and Interstate 81, you might not think there are any options.
 Fortunately, you’re wrong.
 In fact, just a few miles from downtown Wilkes-Barre and just a stone’s throw from the interstate is the beautiful Seven Tubs Recreation Area.

 Seven Tubs Recreation Area is a 500-acre tract of land in Luzerne County.
-Now managed as state forest land by the Pennsylvania Department of Conservation and Natural Resources, Seven Tubs offers visitors with the chance to explore two beautiful streams and the forest land surrounding them.
+Now managed as state forest land by the Pennsylvania Department of Conservation and Natural Resources, Seven Tubs offers visitors with the chance to explore several beautiful streams, the forest land surrounding them, and two little-known waterfalls.

 From the parking area for Seven Tubs off of Route 115, it’s a short walk to the start of the trail at Seven Tubs.
 The trail passes a small picnic area (do not go down the gated road), and quickly comes to a wooden footbridge over the creek.
 To this point, the trail is handicapped accessible.

 From this beautiful wooden bridge, it’s possible to look both upstream and downstream to see the amazing stone-lined gorge carved into the forest below.

 From the bridge, the Seven Tubs nature trail extends both upstream and downstream along the curiously named Wheelbarrow Run.
 While this is a beautiful stream, the highlights are along the few hundred feet upstream of Wheelbarrow Run’s confluence with Laurel Run.

 If you’re short on time, you can explore this area in just a few minutes.
 However, if you have the time, I highly recommend taking the roughly 2-2.5 mile hike through the Seven Tubs natural area.

 Start by heading upstream along Wheelbarrow Run.
 Along the way, you’ll pass along the deep and narrow gorge that makes up Seven Tubs.
 Make sure to use extreme caution along the edges, as it can be tempting to look over the edge, but a fall into the tubs would be painful.